mikewojtyna/design-patterns/tasks/task-0.md

 # Layers & API design in CrowdSorcery

+## Your task
-Propose architectural layers, and assign their responsibilities.
+Propose architectural layers, and assign their responsibilities in CrowdSorcery.
 Propose API system design using C4 model.

+## Solution
+You can find the solution in the `solutions/task-0` directory in the root.